-The Polish order de bataille was very simple:
+The Polish order de battle was very simple:

 3rd Carpathian Infantry Division